amaranth-lang/amaranth/docs/glossary.rst

  **PLL (Phase-locked loop)**
   A phase-locked loop is an electronic circuit with a controllable oscillator that constantly adjusts in response to an input signal.

   Its purpose is to generate a derived clock signal that can be faster or slower than the input signal.
 The derived clock signal can be the result of dividing an input frequency.
-PLLs can also increase frequency by a non-integer factor.
+PLLs can increase frequency by a non-integer factor.

   Where multiple clock domains are interacting synchronously, PLLs use a fixed phase relationship.